Tripler Army Medical Center marks special occasion for 8th Theater Sustainment Command with milestone baby

 |0

-This work, Tripler Army Medical Center marks special occasion for 8th Theater Sustainment Command with milestone baby [Image 2 of 2], by Khinna Kaminske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tripler Army Medical Center marks special occasion for 8th Theater Sustainment Command with milestone baby, by Khinna Kaminske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Tripler Army Medical Center marks special occasion for 8th Theater Sustainment Command with milestone baby